Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

   each selected path and inspect the selected path prefix.
 This could be much improved (to amortized O(k), for a k-element path) through the use of a prefix trie, such as `Ufe::Trie`.

-- At time of writing, merging scene index path lookup is O(n), for n input scene indices.
-This could be improved by implementing a caching scheme based on application path, as for a given application path prefix the same input scene index will always provide the translation to scene index path.

 ## Limitations